milgrim2023/human-speed/_posts/2025-07-25-to-the-wirral.md

 Finally, I reached Frodsham, a town with some pretensions.
 Fancy cafes, restaurants, delis etc. on one street, and then slightly less salubrious shops around the corner.
 I had a coffee and multiple cakes at a very [nice place][whitmore].
 I'd really wanted some lunch but cake was a good stand in, and the coffee good.
 I then walked a bit further in search of a water refill and a coke which I found at a Costa, before I could find an off-license or supermarket.

-After leaving Frodsham.
-I was quickly onto the National Cycle Network (NCN) route 5 which at this point runs along a pothole-ridden gravel path and through a wind-farm.
+After leaving Frodsham, I was quickly onto the National Cycle Network (NCN) route 5 which at this point runs along a pothole-ridden gravel path and through a wind-farm.
 Sadly, the turbines were not spinning, but maybe that's a good thing, as a headwind would have finished me off!

 ![]({{ site.baseurl }}/images/windfarm3.jpg)